Standardization vs. normalization

 Two methods are usually well known for rescaling data.
 Normalization, which scales all numeric variables in the range [0,1].
 One possible formula is given below:

 Both of these techniques have their drawbacks.
 If you have outliers in your data set, normalizing your data will certainly scale the “normal” data to a very small interval.
 And generally, most of data sets have outliers.
-When using standardization, you make an assumption that your data have been generated with a Gaussian law (with a certain mean and standard deviation).
-This may not be the case in reality.
+When using standardization, your new data aren’t bounded (unlike normalization).

 So my question is what do you usually use when mining your data and why?